-The t <= Block constraint is there to rule out conversion of a pull array to a push array at the Grid level.
-Allowing this conversion would mean that the decisions of numbers of block and numbers of elements to process per block would have to be taken automatically.
-In general the <= type operator is used to restrict functions to operating up to a certain level.
+The t \<=\ Block constraint is there to rule out conversion of a pull array to a push array at the Grid level.
+Allowing this conversion would mean that the decision on the number of blocks and the number of elements to process per block would have to be taken automatically.
+In general, the \<=\ type operator is used to restrict functions to operating up to a certain level.